-Regarding concentration thresholds, a balance would need to be struck between the amount of PFAS emissions remaining if a given threshold is adopted, versus the costs of cleaning imposed to achieve that threshold.
-Stakeholder input suggests that 1 ppm can be achieved with a relatively simple cleaning.
+Regarding concentration thresholds, a balance would need to be struck between the amount of PFAS remaining in the firefighting installation, versus the costs of cleaning imposed to achieve that threshold.
+Stakeholder input suggests that 1 mg/L can be achieved with a relatively simple cleaning.
 Lower thresholds are achievable with more complex and costly processes.
 However, setting a lower concentration threshold would only lead to a small additional reduction in PFAS emissions, compared to the overall reduction achieved by the restriction.

-Finally, the proposed restriction would oblige the users to prepare and implement a PFAS-containing firefighting foams management plan and best practice risk management measures during and after the use of PFAS- containing firefighting foam.
+Finally, the proposed restriction would oblige the users to prepare and implement a PFAS-containing firefighting foams management plan and best practice risk management measures during and after the use of PFAS-containing firefighting foam.
 This covers among others foam purchase, containment, treatment, proper disposal of PFAS-containing foams and fire water run-off, use of personal protective equipment.
-These measures provide relatively effective reduction of PFAS emissions and exposure of workers and professionals at relatively low cost during the transition periods when PFAS-containing foams continue to be used.
+Proper labelling of PFAS-containing firefighting foam containers and associated waste is meant to enable this further.
+These measures provide relatively effective reduction of PFAS emissions and exposure of workers and professionals at relatively low cost during the transitional periods when PFAS-containing foams continue to be used.

-In conclusion, in response to the request made by the Commission on 20 July 2020, the restriction on the placing on the market, use and export of PFASs in firefighting foams is proposed.
-The proposed entry for the restriction is presented in section 2.2.5.
+In conclusion, in response to the request made by the Commission on 20 July 2020, a restriction on the placing on the market, use and formulation of PFASs in firefighting foams is proposed.
+The proposed entry for the restriction is presented in section 2.3.